 So instead of them draining your energy with mindless entertainment active, you can rather work on something productive.
 Or perhaps, if you are lucky and have successful friends – that’s even better.

-5. Build a Great Team and an Innovative Way to Run it
+5. Build a Great Team and Run Things in an Innovative Way

 No one succeeds in business on their own, and any who try will lose to a better team every time.
 I bet you are always on the run for staying ahead of your competitors when it comes to your product, service, marketing but what about what’s going on in your business, what about your employees?